rawify/Fraction.js/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-Tired of inprecise numbers represented by doubles, which have to store rational and irrational numbers like PI or sqrt(2) the same way?
+Tired of imprecise numbers represented by doubles, which have to store rational and irrational numbers like PI or sqrt(2) the same way?
 Obviously the following problem is preventable:

 ```javascript
 1 / 98 * 98 // = 0.9999999999999999